 There are the darker Doctors, the fun eccentric Doctors, the dashing hero Doctors and finally the more vulnerable Doctor.

-Of course this is not to say that any actor who has played the Doctors performance has been derivative of any other.
-Personally I think all of them have been excellent, though my 3 favourites are definitely Jon Pertwee, Tom Baker and Matt Smith.
+This is not to say that any actor who has played the Doctors performance has been derivative of any other.
+Personally I think all of them have been excellent, though my 3 favourites are definitely Jon Pertwee, Tom Baker and William Hartnell.
 Still I do think by and large you can group certain Doctors together as being more of a type than others, and that’s what I am going to be doing here in my analysis of the Doctors character.

 The Darker Doctors/ 1st Doctor, 6th Doctor, 9th Doctor

-Now these Doctors obviously all represent the darker side of the Doctors personality that has been brought to the fore.
+These Doctors all represent the darker side of the Doctors personality that has been brought to the fore.
 These Doctors all have a real anger and ruthless streak about them.

 All other Doctors can be ruthless like 10 killing the leader of the Sycrocrax, 7 destroying the Daleks and Skaro, but these Doctors will happily dispatch all or most of their enemies in nasty and gruesome ways.

 Examples include the first Doctor trying to bludgeon a caveman to death whilst he is wounded and unconscious in “An Unearthly Child”, 6 casually tossing two men into an acid bath in “Vengeance on Varos”, and 9 burning Lady Cassandra to death in “The End of the World”.